5336808 Poems Read Home Login

 He flew to Angel and it was

-love at a first sight for sure.
+love at first sight for sure.

-All day they stayed looking love sick
+All day they stayed looking lovesick

 and in the evening they mated.